 The human-canine bond is truly unique.
 On our happiest and hardest of days, our dogs love us endlessly.
 They are our everyday heroes in so many ways.
 Whether as service dogs, working dogs or pet dogs, there are countless tales of man's best friend doing amazing things.
 Join the fun at your local DogFest or participate virtually as we celebrate the joy dogs bring to our lives.
 Registration is free.
 Fundraising is encouraged.
-There are sponsorship , volunteer and vendor opportunities too!
+There are sponsorship and volunteer opportunities too!
+Vendor list is full for 2023.

 When registering, be sure to indicate you are bringing a dog to get your free DogFest dog bandana.
 Then fundraise to qualify for some fun DogFest swag!